Charles Lallemant

-Charles Lallemant (or Lalemant), (November 17, 1587 – November 18, 1674) was a French Jesuit.
-He was born in Paris in 1587 and later became the first Superior of the Jesuit Missions amongst the Huron in Canada.
-His letter to his brother, dated 1 August 1626, inaugurated the series Relations des Jésuites de la Nouvelle-France about the missionary work in the North American colonies of New France.
+Charles Lallemant, SJ ([ʃaʁl lalmɑ̃]; or Lalemant; November 17, 1587 – November 18, 1674) was a French Jesuit missionary.
+He was born in Paris in 1587 and later became the first superior of the Jesuit Missions amongst the Huron in Canada.
+His letter to his brother, dated August 1, 1626, inaugurated the series Relations des Jésuites de la Nouvelle-France about the missionary work in the North American colonies of New France.